kenyipp/realworld-nodejs-example-app/README.md

 ### Deployment

-This project uses the [Express-Serverless](https://github.com/vendia/serverless-express) framework and [Amazon SAM](https://aws.amazon.com/tw/serverless/sam) to deploy the server as a serverless structure.
+This project uses the [Express Serverless](https://github.com/vendia/serverless-express) framework and [Amazon SAM](https://aws.amazon.com/tw/serverless/sam) to deploy the server as a serverless structure.
 In the root directory, you'll find a [deployment template](./template.yaml) with hints to guide you through the deployment process.

 To deploy the application, run `sam deploy --guide` in the command line interface.
 You'll be prompted with questions to configure the deployment.
 If you need more detailed explanations on the techniques and application architecture, refer to the <a href="#architecture">architecture</a> section.